 With a variety of attractions and services to enjoy, the Cannington Leisureplex is a great place for recreational swimming, lap swimming or just a fun day at the pool!

 The centre features a ten lane, 25 metre lap pool with ramp access perfect for lap swimming, carnivals and lessons.
 Additionally, a three lane leisure and walk pool provide a more relaxed approach, with rehabilitation activities, aqua aerobics and swimming classes.
-Ideal for little ones, the beach pool provides fun spaces for splashing around.
+We also have a beach pool which provides fun spaces for splashing around for the little ones.

-The outdoor Splash Jungle is a zero-depth play zone suitable for all ages.
-Open for the summer months with shaded areas to enjoy outdoor water play.
+The outdoor Splashpad is a zero-depth play zone suitable for all ages.
+Open in the warmer months with shaded areas to enjoy outdoor water play.

 Various classes are available each week, including those for over 50s.
 There are casual fees and membership packages available.